VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part1.md

 All tiles will explode and deal <span class="magic">magical damage</span>.

 ___
-___
-From normal mode bellow:

-+ **<ins>Hell Skewer</ins>:**
-*Hesperos* will turn toward a random player and perform a line AoE in the same direction.
-Deals <span class="magic">magical damage</span> and some unknown shit.

-___

 + **<ins>Belone Coils</ins>:**
 Four towers will appear, spread around the middle of the arena.
 Each tower will contain a role that is forbidden.
 At least one player, not of a forbidden role, has to stand inside the towers.
+The cast of **Belone Coils** will modify *Heperos*' <span class="buff">Aethersucker</span> debuff.
+The towers' forbidden role(s) will be removed from <span class="buff">Aethersucker</span> when it will be used on **Aetheric Chlamys** or **Director’s Belone**.

 </div>
 ___